Products of sequentially compact spaces and compactness with respect to a set of filters: Introduction

+Section \ref{mengrot} is concerned with the Menger and Rothberger properties and their versions for countable covers. \arxiv{In Section \ref{seq} we deal with sequential compactness and prove the results mentioned in the abstract.
+We also show that the assumption $\m s = \m h$ is necessary in Corollary \ref{equiv}.
+When $\m s = \m h$ is not assumed, similar results can only be proved by considering subproducts, rather than factors.

+Finally, Section \ref{shg} contains a proof that $\cf \m s \geq \m h$.
+The idea is general, and suggests a way of attaching corresponding invariants to \emph{every} property of topological spaces (or even more general objects).
+Some of these invariants are cardinals, but it is also natural to consider classes of cardinals.
+Some very basic properties of such invariants are discussed.}

-We refer to Part I \cite{1} for motivations and examples.
-We shall assume no separation axiom.
+Throughout the paper we shall assume no separation axiom.
 In order to avoid trivial exceptions, all topological spaces under consideration are assumed to be nonempty.
+In all the theorems concerning products, if not otherwise mentioned, repetitions are allowed, that is, the same space might occur multiple times as a factor (in other words, we are dealing with products of sequences, not with products of sets).